The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 However, if you refrigerate the leftovers, you can enjoy your slices even four days later.
 Don’t go past the four-day mark, no matter how tasty that pizza looks.
 Too lazy to cook?
 Just dial a delivery for another pizza.
 It’s better to be safe than sorry.

-Further, note that this rule of thumb applies even for veggie pizzas.
+Further, note that this rule of thumb applies even to veggie pizzas.
 Meat is not the only culprit when it comes to foodborne illnesses.

 1. Appearing Moldy

 Mold is not anyone’s friend.
-Apart from making you sick, can you imagine eating something that has already started growing mold?
+And apart from making you sick, can you imagine eating something that has already started growing mold?
 Or changed color?

 2. Rancid Smell